system76/docs/content/transfer-photos-from-iphone.md

 ## Trusting the computer in iOS

-First the iPhone must trust the computer to allow access to the file system on the iPhone using the prompt in this screenshot:
+First the iPhone must trust your computer which then allows access to the file system on the iPhone.
+This can be done using the prompt that appears when you connect the iPhone to your system in this screenshot:

 ![iPhone Trust Prompt](/images/transfer-photos-from-iphone/iPhone-Trust-Device-scaled.png)